Connecting students with design opportunities across Oregon

 Topic: STEM (Science, Technology, Engineering and Math)

-Program Type: Weekend program
+Program Type: Weekend

 FIRST LEGO League Explorer introduces basic STEM concepts to students grades K-4 by engaging them with LEGOs.
 Students learn how to think critically while teaming up with professionals to explore a real scientific problem.
 FIRST LEGO League Challenge is geared towards students grades 4-9 and challenges students to Design, Build, and Program a LEGO Robot to compete in an autonomous table game.
 Students develop critical and analytical thinking skills, team building skills, STEM knowledge and more.